cjlh/kuka-rsi-ros-interface/README.md

 ## Installation

 The following instructions assume you have already downloaded/cloned this repository onto your host PC.
-This can be done from the terminal using `git clone https://github.com/cjlh/kuka-rsi-ros-interface.git`.
+This can be done from the terminal using `$ git clone https://github.com/cjlh/kuka-rsi-ros-interface.git`.

 ### Installation on robot controller